joaluba/VAE-IR/README.md

+-------------------------------- PHASE 2: --------------------------------

+The next quite natural extension of the PHASE 1 is to try to estimate the impulse response from the reverberant signal.

+Motivation: In VR/XR it might help to change the room acoustic properties of sound recorded in one space, so that it sounds as if it came from another space.
+This problem can be devided into two sub-tasks where the first one is to de-reverberate a signal and the second one is to convolve the de-reverberated signal with a new room impulse response to obtain a perceptually different space.
+However, the desired room impulse response is usually not explicitly given, so a part of the problem is to estimate a room impulse response from a reverberant signal recorded in a target acoustic space.

+Task: Given a mono, reverberant signal, estimate the room impulse response.

+Approach: Use deep learning to solve that problem.
+Use encoder-decoder architecture with the waveform at the input and room impulse response at the output.

+Data: Speech convolved with various impulse responses.

+TODOS:
+- Add synthetic IRs to the list of available IRS
+- Define architecture(s)
+- Training

+-------------------------------- PHASE 1 (last commit Feb 28, 2023): --------------------------------

 In this repository, I made the first attempts to learn the embeddings of impulse responses.
 I used 2 impulse response databases: